cacophony-wj/LeS/README.md

 Copy all of the files from the MO2/game folder files directory to your game folder.

+##  Updating

+**If you are in the middle of a playthrough, DO NOT UPDATE unless something in your game is broken.**

+**It is possible that you will have problems with an old save if you update and then try to play very long with it.**

+First, check the Changelog before doing anything.
+If you are not interested in the changes, or they do not address a bug you are having, **do not update**.

+If you're going to ignore my advice and try to continue a save anyway, copy out the entire _profiles_ folder within the _LeS_ directory to somewhere **you will remember.**

+Next, **move** the _BodySlide Output_ folder within the _mods_ folder to the root directory that _LeS_ is on (otherwise it'll take forever). **Importantly, remember where you did this.**

+**This is your final warning, Wabbajack will delete all files that are not part of the Modlist when updating!**

+**To confirm: all saves, BodySlide customizations, and additional mods you have installed on top of the Modlist will be deleted.
+Your downloads folder will not be touched!**

+Updating is like installing.
+You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

+When the update is complete, **move** the _profiles_ folder back into the _LeS_ folder and choose **not** to overwrite.
+(Your saves will be restored but any configurations changed by the update will be kept.)

+Next **delete** the _profiles_ folder leftovers from your backup, as they only have old and useless files.

+Finally, **move** the _BodySlide Output_ folders back into the _mods_ folder and **do** choose to overwrite in case I've bone-headedly left something in there.

+You should be ready to continue as per the installation instructions.

 ##  LBS vs. LBK, How Do I Choose?

 Your kinks are a very private thing.
 There's no way I can create a list that appeals to everyone, so I have included two lists each centered around the most common uses for Lover's Lab for you to choose from.